 - Drugs to relieve pain.
 These can be anti-inflammatories, steroids, muscle relaxers, antidepressants that also have pain-relieving qualities and, in severe cases, opioids (this is a last resort).

 - Physical therapy to increase flexibility and range of motion.

 - Psychological/behavior therapy.
 While they may not have a big impact on pain, some psychological therapies can have a positive effect on mood.
 For example, cognitive behavior therapy (a type of talk therapy that helps you reframe negative thinking) has been shown to be effective in boosting mood, even up to a year after treatment ends.
 In another study, biofeedback was beneficial in reducing muscle tension and depression and improving coping with chronic pain.
 Biofeedback is a type of therapy which teaches you to use your mind to control bodily reactions, like rapid breathing.

 - Acupuncture.
-According to an analysis of studies, acupuncture reduced pain levels in 50 percent of those who tried it, compared with a 30 percent pain reduction in those who did not receive acupuncture.
+According to an analysis of studies, acupuncture reduced pain levels in of those who tried it, compared with a 30 percent pain reduction in those who did not receive acupuncture.

 - Hypnosis.
 Research reports that 71 percent of subjects with irritable bowel syndrome (IBS) reported much-improved symptoms after a course of hypnosis.
 These effects extended up to five years post treatment.